auditOne/documentation/markdowns/How_to_vote_on_governance.md

-# How to vote for Persistence governance proposals on Keplr
+# How to vote for governance proposals on Keplr

 ### Prerequisites: